LandOfTheRair/landoftherair.github.io/_docs/getting-started/default-macros.md

 Substitution | Description
 ------------ | -----------
+`$target`           | Replace with the targetted NPC.
+This is particularly useful for macros or commands that take a target in the middle of their command, rather than afterwards (as is the case with _almost_ everything).
 `$firstnpc`         | Replace with the first possible NPC.
 `$firstplayer`      | Replace with the first possible player (excluding yourself).
 `$first`            | Replace with the first possible creature.